evykassirer/notes/cs341/341notes.md

 Intuition:

 - proving a theorem might be very difficult.
-On the hother hand, verifying whether a purported proof is valid can often be easier than finding the proof in the first place
+On the other hand, verifying whether a purported proof is valid can often be easier than finding the proof in the first place
 - We're going to look at finding a proof vs verifying a proof

-Polynomial-time Turing Reductions (skipped for now)
+_Polynomial-time Turing Reductions (skipped for now)_

 Certificates: